Toronto District School Board

 At the beginning of the year, as advised by the consultant retained by the Ministry of Education, we calculate the backlog for that calendar year.

-As of January 1, 2023, the backlog was $4.2 billion, but if we add the $180 million needed for repairs in 2024, this amount increases to $4.38 billion.
-However, if we check the RNB in June 2022 for example, we would get a different value.
-The reason for that is that the RNB usually decreases as we complete projects and update our database over the year, and it increases in January, when we add the RNB for that new calendar year to the backlog.
-See example below:
+As of January 1, 2025 the backlog was $4.45 billion, but if we add the $200 million needed for repairs in 2026 this amount increases to $4.65 billion.
+The RNB usually decreases as we complete projects and update our database over the year, and it increases in January, when we add the RNB for that new calendar year to the backlog.

 Time Amount